kolikaran1992/pace-runner/README.md

   * **Pluggable Messengers:** Get real-time updates and alerts for job completions or errors via **Slack, Email, File Log,** or any other custom messenger service.
   * **Local Persistence:** Uses the local file system for robust job data storage and file locks to ensure single-instance cron execution.
   * **Job Inspection:** Easily inspect the status, error messages, and retry count of all pending jobs.
+  * **Duplicate Job Skipping:** **Automatically skips the submission of duplicate jobs** based on a customizable comparison key within the job's payload.

 -----

 ## 🛠️ Installation

 ```bash
 pip install pace-runner
 ```